dlfigueira/spring-pokeapi/README.md

 Each of these resources exposes a method to get all resources (paginated with a limit and offset) and methods to get resource by id or name, where available.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php)